vmmc2/Welcome-to-the-Dart-Side/Reviewing/3_Animations Tutorial.md

 * If we are using the CurvedAnimation() class, __then we are not going to use the controller.value but instead we are going to use the animation.value.__
 * What if you want the animation to go backwards? __For that to happen, you must use controller.reverse() instead of using controller.forward().
 A good practice is to put the optional parameter in the .reverse() method: The parameter is from.
 By default, your code should look like this: controller.reverse(from: 1.0).__

-## Making an Animation goes forwards and then backwards.
+## Making an Animation goes forwards and then backwards
 ```dart
 controller.forward();